 - “They just want cheap workers, not skilled ones.”

 Aren’t these the people they are trying to target?
 I would never consider a candidate who wrote something like that on LinkedIn.
-Not only has that person insulted the very people they are targeting (at minimum that shows really bad judgment!) but who want to hire a negative person – a complainer who makes a blanket statement against their target audience?
+Not only has that person insulted the very people they are targeting (at minimum that shows really bad judgment!), but they are also coming off as a negative person.
+And who wants to hire a negative person – a complainer who makes a blanket statement against their target audience?

 Some of the very people who made statements like I described above also made statements like, “I have been unemployed for 18 months.”
 It’s not hard to figure out why that might be the case!